View a precise real RAW histogram as you have never seen it before

-- RAW data export as TIFF.
+- RAW data export as TIFF

-- Calculate the statistics per channel and save the results in a processing-friendly form - CSV, CGATS (for an arbitrary number of rectangular areas of the file).
+- Save the results of the calculated statistics in a processing-friendly form - CSV, CGATS (for an arbitrary number of rectangular areas of the file).

 - Save the compression curves of raw files in a tabulated form (for cameras and raw data formats where such curves are used).